hmrc/file-transmission/README.md

 The request should provide data about the batch, each file in the batch, and a callback URL that will be used to asynchronously notify the consuming service when MDG has processed the request.
 The consuming service may also provide additional optional metadata that it wants to pass through MDG.

 The body of a request for transmission of a file in a batch would typically comprise the below:
-- `callbackUrl` - URL provided by the consuming service by transmission service to notify that request was successfully passed to MDG.
-Please be aware that this should be HTTPS endpoint.
+- `callbackUrl` - URL provided by the consuming service, that is used by `file-transmission` to notify whether the request was accepted by MDG.
+Please be aware that this should be an HTTPS endpoint.
 - `requestTimeoutInSeconds` - duration that `file-transmission` will try to deliver file details to MDG before giving up
 - Batch information
   - `batchId` - unique batch identifier